 Pilots often takeoff early in the morning, about 10, to soar with the incoming sea breeze.
 A little later you can start feeling thermal activity that gets to a peak about 12:30 PM.

-Maximum XC distance registered: 56 km
+Maximum XC distance registered: 60 km

 La Playita

-Launching Spot Altitude AGL [m]: 200
+Launch Altitude AGL [m]: 130

 Conditions and flight:

 A gentle soar is the type of flying in this site.
 You can fly either with S or E breeze, which blows from 10 AM to 8 PM.
 A perfect alternative for the flight in Azua when conditions are too strong for thermaling.
+You can fly along the ridge for 5 km out and back.

-Maximum XC distance registered: Out and back for 4 km
+Maximum XC distance registered: 6.5 km

 El Manaclar